• DSC 8718

 Cast using the lost-wax technique, trapezoidal or dome-shaped

-The looped double-lugs on top were used to attach cords or leather straps.
+This collection comprises a group of buffalo bells originating from the Shan States of Burma; the suspension loops were designed to accommodate leather or rope harnesses.
 The design of the bells is clearly recognizable at the stylized motifs of rice stalks with grains, sugar palms and floral patterns, symbolizing abundance and protection.

-These bells are collector items, valued both for sound and form.
+No two bells are identical, these bells are unique collector items, valued both for sound and form.

 Do not hesitate to contact us for more information.